CODE OF ETHICS

 The AIG Code of Ethics is intended to ensure members discharge their duties with fidelity to the public, their employers and clients, and at all times in their professional or employed capacities carry out their work with integrity and professional responsibility.
 All members agree to be bound by the Code of Ethics by accepting AIG Membership.

-The Code of Ethics was last revised in February 2014.
+The Code of Ethics was last revised in May 2019 and endorsed at the 2019 AGM.
 Click here to download a copy of the Code of Ethics.

 Members shall discharge their duties with fidelity to the public, their employers and clients, and at all times in their professional or employed capacities carry out their work with competence, integrity and professional responsibility.